aspose-cells/Aspose.Cells-Doc-md/english/gocpp/developer-guide/tables/set-the-comment-of-table-or-list-object-inside-the-worksheet/_index.md

 ## **Set the Comment of Table or List Object inside the Worksheet**

-The following sample code loads the source excel file and sets the comment of the first table or list object inside the worksheet.
+The following sample code loads the source Excel file and sets the comment of the first table or list object inside the worksheet.

 {{< gist "aspose-cells-gists" "b414abd53259bbc47d2c3c0fe985395b" "Examples-Go-CPP-SetCommentOfTableOrListObject.go" >}}